Davis-Ty/ESPN/README.md

 # EXECUTION
 - After installing all needed elements
+- go to E:\espn\updateData\setDriver.py file
+- change the webdriver_path veriable to your chrome driver path that is on your computer.
-- Run espn/updateData/main.py To update data to current information.
+- Run espn/updateData/main.py (To update data to current information).
-- Run espn/DeployChart/RadarChart.py To deploy D3 Chart.
+- Run espn/DeployChart/RadarChart.py (To deploy D3 Chart/webpage).

 # DATA SOURCE
 https://www.espn.com/college-football/stats